-When sending emails back and forth gets you nowhere, it’s time to pick up the phone.
+When sending emails back and forth gets you nowhere, it’s time to pick up the phone, video chat, or even meet in person.
 Emails become problematic when you’re at a negotiating stalemate.
 It’s too easy for the receiving party to misunderstand your tone or infer something you didn’t intend.
 There’s always a risk of coming across the wrong way and tanking an otherwise salvageable deal.

-Be humble enough to pick up the phone and talk it out with the other party.
+Talk it out with the other party.
 Remind them they stand to gain as much from the deal as you do.
-A phone call can go a long way toward clarifying expectations and getting both parties on the same page.
+A live conversation can go a long way toward clarifying expectations and getting both parties on the same page.

 Above all, end the contract negotiations on a positive note.
 You want both parties to leave the figurative negotiating table feeling that the concessions they made got them a fair deal.
 This fosters a positive relationship for even bigger opportunities for you both in the future.

 For more information, check out our complete guide on how to write a contract.